anthony-mills/planetary_dictator/README.md

 A lot of work is required, this software is currently sub Alpha.
 Some of the more immediate tasks are:

-* Pinning of files to the IPFS node
 * Making the interface somewhat presentable
 * Sorting out how to present objects from directories in the IPFS view